uga-libraries/general-aip/README.md

 Use the configuration_template.py to make a file named configuration.py with file path variables for your local machine.

+The path to FITS in configuration.py MUST be in the same letter directory as the files being converted to AIPs.

 #### FITS Configuration

 FITS includes multiple identification tools, and we adjust which tools are used for particular formats